 The difference in these paradoxical views is that camera distance automatically compensates and balances these two factors (image size and inverse square law intensity), but flash distance only affects illumination of the subject, and does not affect the camera view or image size.
 There have been endless philosophical arguments about this paradox — people discovering it do like to debate why.

 But the actual result is undebatable, and the bottom line remains: We clearly see that the distance to the camera is not a factor of exposure.
-For extreme example, the Moon is illuminated by the same Sun we use, at basically the same distance.
+For extreme example, the Moon is illuminated by the same Sun we see, at basically the same distance as Earth.
+We see the moon by the light it reflects from the Sun.
 So a photograph of the Moon from Earth requires the same Sunny 16 exposure as when the astronauts were standing on the Moon (note that the overall albedo of the Moon is about the same as a 12% gray card.
 It is darkish, and only appears bright in the black sky).
 Note though, full moon is flat frontal lighted, half moon is side lighted, and new moon is rear lighted, so this lighting factor does cause a little change.

 However, distance to the light source definitely is a major factor of exposure, extremely critical to realize for flash.
 The inverse square law tells us how much effect with distance, we can predict and plan it.
 Every flash shot is concerned with (a) trying to arrange all of the subject to be at the same distance from the flash, and (b) in some degree, controlling the two exposures of both flash and continuous ambient light with shutter speed (Part 4 here).
 This realization is the difference between knowing and no clue.